 Consumers use the platforms to make purchases, both B2B and B2C customers.
 In many situations, a P2P (peer-to-peer) alternative is also available.
 Amazon, eBay, AliExpress, Etsy, Google Play, and other well-known multi-vendor websites are examples of this marketplace type.

-There is no one-size-fits-all solution for multi-vendor e-commerce websites.
+There is no one-size-fits-all solution for multi-vendor eCommerce website development.
 Different projects require different CMS, e-commerce frameworks, and JS libraries, depending on the business strategy.
 Furthermore, by default, both a desktop and mobile version will be available.
 For any multi-vendor marketplace platform, we believe Magento 2 is the ideal choice.

 Platforms for providing services